-After 10 absences, parents will receive a call from the administration to discuss the issue of frequent absences and to make a plan for their child to minimize absences. .
+After 10 absences, parents will receive a call from the Dean of Student Life to discuss the issue of frequent absences and to make a plan for their child to minimize absences.

 Absences of 15 days or more may jeopardize the child's ability to move on to the next grade.
-Parents will be required to come in for a meeting with administration to create a plan for moving forward.
+Parents will be required to come in for a meeting with the Dean of Student Life to create a plan for moving forward.

-In case of extended absence due to illness or chronic medical condition, the school will work with the family to create a customized plan for their child.
+In case of extended absence due to illness or a chronic medical condition, the school will work with the family to create a customized plan for their child.